jwlehner/applications/2015-12-15--RCAC/project_description.md

-# Visualize diachronic Human-environment Interactions: A Model for the Milesian Peninsula
+# Visualize Diachronic Human-environment Interactions: A Model for the Milesian Peninsula

 This project will characterize the human-environment interactions, their nature